martinchernyavskiy/Notes/CS/Hardware/ECE 252/LC-3 TRAPs.md

 ### TRAP instruction
 - Opcode: 1111
-- 8-bit operand that indicates which OS routine is requested
+- 8-bit operand that indicates which OS service is requested
--
+- Similar to subroutine call, but uses the OS service code to